Lorenzsa/KIT-Mensa-Scrape/README.md

 # KIT-Mensa-Scrape
- Scrape an visualization of the KIT elite mensa for autoload users
+ Scrape and visualization of the KIT elite mensa for autoload users